nayan7777-nayan/plugin_giftcertificate_sfra/README.md

 # plugin_giftcertificate_sfra

-# plugin_giftcertificate  Using this cartridge  allow you following:
+# Using this cartridge  allow you following:
 - Creating gift certificate in SFRA
 - Checking gift certificate balance
 - Using gift certificate as a payment method at checkout